 Photos and videos make incident reports much clearer for reviewers and clinicians.
-BEHCA supports both, with sensible limits and processing.
+You can also attach documents.
+BEHCA handles all of them with sensible limits and processing.

 What you can upload